KG700/explore-space/README.md

-# Explore SpaceX 🚀
+# Explore Space 🚀

 Explore the spaceships that we've sent up to space.
-Find out when they first launched, how much it cost and how heavy they are.
+Find out when they first launched, how much it cost and how heavy they are and more!

 ### Getting Started
 Clone this repository